-Thrissivaperoor Kliptham Movie Review
+Thrissivaperoor Kliptham Movie Review: A Smooth Sail Until The Second Half!

 Asif Ali As Girija Vallabhan

 Asif Ali plays the role of Girija Vallabhan, a youngster based in Thrissur.
 In fact, this isn't a role, which is new to the actor in him.
-He has done such roles, with similar characteristics in the past as well and he comes out with a sincere performance, this time, as well.
+He has done roles, with similar characteristics in the past as well and he comes out with a sincere performance this time, as well.
 He scores heavily in certain sequence with his subtle reactions and dialogue delivery.

 Chemban Vinod Jose As David Pauly

 To be frank, major share of credits for the entertainment value of the film must go to this man, who owns the movie.
-He has that amazing screen presence and handles both comedy and serious sequences, with ease.
+He has amazing screen presence and handles both comedy and serious sequences, with ease.
 He has made the character David Pauly a memorable one with his enigmatic performance.

 Baburaj As Joy Chembadan

 Baburaj, after a brief break gets to play a strong role.
 Joy Chambadan is a rather interesting character and he plays the role with ease.
-The only disappointing factor is in the fact that his character doesn't get the deserved share towards the end of the movie.
+The only disappointing factor is that his character doesn't get the deserved share towards the end of the movie.

 Aparna Balamurali As Bhageerathi